raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ![](images/noobs3.png)

-Select the "Astro Pi Development OS" and click the Install button.
+Whichever view you have,  select the "AstroPiDesktop" and click the Install button.

 ![](images/noobs2.png)